tekknolagi/tekknolagi.github.com/_posts/2025-08-13-liveness-datalog.md

 It reads as "a variable `v` is live-in to `b` if it is either live-out of `b` or used in `b`, and *not* defined in `b`.
 The semicolons are disjunctions---*or*---and the exclamation points negations---*not*.

+THese functions look endlessly mutually recursive but our data is finite TODO